Goulburn Airport: Parachute Drop Zone

 Adrenaline Skydive received permission from the New South Wales Parachute Council to begin operation as of 5 March 2011.
 Adrenaline Skydive is the closest student free-fall training facility to Canberra, offering tandem skydive packages, learn to skydive courses and ongoing training, coaching and advice for all experience levels.
 Their skydiving drop zone is located 45 minutes from Canberra.

 Skydiving in Goulburn NSW, goes back over 20 years, it was a successful and popular drop zone in the 90's attracting over 200 jumpers a weekend and had an outstanding record for safety.

-Adrenaline Skydive, started by Bill Tuddenham, first operated in the Newcastle / Hunter area, it was a successful tandem and student operation that attracted thousands of people from the area.
+Adrenaline Skydive, started by Bill Tuddenham, first operated in the Newcastle / Hunter Valley, it was a successful tandem and student operation that attracted thousands of people from the area.

 John Ferarra – Now (CEO) of Adrenaline Skydive and owner of Goulburn Airport teamed up with Tuddenham to re-open the facility.
 It was a work in progress for over 9 years, approval in February 2011, and operations commencing in March 2011.

 In August 2012, the NSW parachute council approved the appointment of Matt Chambers as chief instructor.

 John Ferarra (CEO), Ken Enright (General Manager) and Chambers (Chief Instructor) have a vision to promote skydiving in the Canberra and surrounding area, giving the public opportunity experience free-fall as a tandem, offering students learning to skydive.